 Marketing enablement can have a measurable impact on businesses.
 Companies that leverage marketing enablement to align their GTM teams often create differentiated experiences for their buyers that yield faster time to close, higher win rates, and more revenue.

-What are the key components to look for in a marketing enablement solution?
+What to look for in a marketing enablement solution

 Marketing enablement establishes activities that, when executed, will make marketing efforts more efficient.
 These activities include: